PROSPECTIVE STUDENT RESOURCES

 The Office of Admissions provides Spanish-speaking staff and Diversity Ambassadors to best serve our prospective students and families.

 We offer tours, presentations and Spanish Visit Days.
-A recent Spanish-language visit had 60 students and families participating.

 Students can request to receive admission materials in English and Spanish.
 Attendees registering for events also have the option to request Spanish-language accommodations, such as bilingual staff and translation headsets.